MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example*

-This example creates a string from all the items in this array with the specified character as the delimiter:
+This example creates a string from all the items in this array with the specified character **.** as the delimiter:

 ```
 join(createArray('a', 'b', 'c'), '.')
 ```

-And returns the result **a.b.c**
+And returns the result **a.b.c**.

 <a name="jPath"></a>

 ### jPath

-Check JSON or JSON string for nodes or value that match a path expression, and return the matching nodes.
+Check JSON or a JSON string for nodes or values that match a path expression, and return the matching nodes.

 ```
 jPath(<json>, '<path>')